BabylonJS/Documentation/content/start/chap2/viewer2.md

 ---
-title: Getting Started - Chapter 2 - The Viewer
+title: Introduction - Chapter 2 - The Viewer
 image:
 description: Continue your Babylon.js learning by using the Babylon.js viewer to view a model.
 keywords: getting started, start, chapter 2, viewer